 - Zen Gardens and Temples of Kyoto, by John Dougill, with photographs by John Einarsen

-Books about Japanese Food and Drink
+Books on Japanese Food and Drink

 - Izakaya: The Japanese Pub Cookbook, by Mark Robinson (see our full article on the izakaya experience in Japan!)